Privacy Policy

 Right to Erasure (Art.
 17)

-You can request deletion of your personal data where we no longer need it, you withdraw consent, or we have processed it unlawfully.
+Request deletion of your data in certain circumstances.
 Erasure does not extend to anonymised Benchmark Data or data we are legally required to retain.

 Right to Restriction (Art.
 18)